 As a guest conductor he works internationally with some of the world’s most prestigious orchestras.
-During 2017/18 his guest appearances include the New York Philharmonic, the Los Angeles Philharmonic, the Philadelphia Orchestra, the Boston, Chicago, Melbourne and Sydney Symphonies.
+During 2017/18 his guest appearances included the New York Philharmonic, the Los Angeles Philharmonic, the Philadelphia Orchestra, the Boston, Chicago, Melbourne and Sydney Symphonies.

 In July, 2018 Bramwell was awarded the Orchestras Canada Betty Webster Award "...as a driving force for music in Canada, as a conductor, orchestra builder, composer, music education advocate and passionate exponent of new music."
 In November 2015 Bramwell Tovey was awarded the $20,000 Oscar Morawetz Award For Excellence In Music Performance.
 Bramwell will donate the award to the VSO School of Music for bursaries to study with musicians of the Vancouver Symhony Orchestra.

 Bramwell made operatic debut in 1984 conducting Puccini's Tosca with Leonie Rysanek in the title role for Cape Town Opera, her final performances of a signature role.
 He made his Canadian Opera debut in 1994.
 His recording of Jean Cras' Polypheme won the Academie Lyrique Française Prix d’or.
 His repertoire includes Mozart, Britten, Strauss, Gershwin, Bernstein, Puccini and several world premieres.
 At the 2015 Tanglewood Festival he led the Boston Symphony and Tanglewood Festival Chorus in Tosca with Sondra Radvanovsky, Bryn Terfel and Brandon Jovanovich.
 One of his final concerts as music director of the Vancouver Symphony was leading concert performances of Britten's Peter Grimes with David Pomeroy in the title role and Erin Wall as Ellen Orford.